ucla-vision/parle/README.md

     ```
     python parle_mpi.py -h
     ```
     to get a list of all arguments and defaults.
+You can train LeNet on MNIST with 3 replicas using
+    ```
+    python parle_mpi.py -n 3
+    ```
+2. Run the python file
+    ```
+    python parle.py -h
+    ```
+    to get a list of all arguments and defaults.
+You can train All-CNN on CIFAR-10 with 3 replicas using
+    ```
+    python parle.py -n 3 -m allcnn
+    ```